 The MAHN and McGill, being the recipients, will be required to match the donation gifts annually.
 The Cedars Cancer Foundation, through its board of directors, has agreed to support the RCN by raising funds in support of the MUHC annual contribution.
 The Cedars has therefore agreed to raise, without being obligated to and subject to its General funds' availability, an amount of \$800,000 annually originally payable in four installments of 25% each for the next 9 years or \$7.2 million in total, being effective as of fiscal 2014.
 However, as agreed among all parties to the Gift agreement, payment schedule has been variable and more flexible.
-Up until March 31, 2020, payments already made by the Organization amounted to \$3.3 million.
-The Cedars' estimated amount to be disbursed under this agreement for fiscal 2021 is being reassessed with the RCN and the various partners involved in the donation gift and has not yet been fixed.
+During fiscal 2022, the Organization's disbursements towards RCN amounted to \$137,000 [\$341,000 in fiscal 2021] while total payments until March 31, 2022 made by the Organization amounted to \$3.6 million.
+Subsequent to year end, an additional amount of \$90,000 was disbursed towards RCN commitment.